There will be an election for the Highland Town Board

 Kidney acknowledges Highland has changed. "things are moving so quickly I want to be there to help any transition,” she said.
 However, she added, it isn’t helpful to be “fearful of whatever changes are coming.”

 With business and county government work experience, Kidney says she has a “diverse set of skills that can move the community forward.”
-Her work as an owner of Countryside Farming and Heating has given her knowledge of budgets, and from her time working for Sullivan County Government she has deep knowledge of surveys, land records and taxes, as well as an understanding of the programs the county can provide for towns like Highland.
+Her work as an owner of Countryside Plumbing and Heating has given her knowledge of budgets, and from her time working for Sullivan County Government she has deep knowledge of surveys, land records and taxes, as well as an understanding of the programs the county can provide for towns like Highland.

 Sonia M. Kidney says, “That’s who I am: From the Town.
 For the Town.”